klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 The following example shows how to sign a transaction sequentially with multiple private keys.
 Assume the accountKey of sender is AccountKeyWeightedMultiSig which uses two private key strings and two users each have a private key.

 In the example below, user1 and user2 create a Keyring instances to be used.
 After that, each uses its own keyring to sign the transaction.
-For reference, the example below uses `transaction.signWithKeys` to sign it.
+For reference, the example below uses `transaction.sign` to sign it.

 ```javascript
 // test.js